Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUID.md

 ## Step 3: Write your first test!

-As you have noticed when you tested the echo bot, it support a "greeting".
+As you have noticed when you tested the echo bot, it supports a "greeting".
 This is when the bot automatically sends a message (or messages) to the client application as soon as a connection is made with the bot.
 Let's write a simple test to verify that the bot sends the correct greeting message.

 First, we will write the Application configuration.
 Copy and paste the following to your text editor:
 ```json